Representability of cohomology of finite flat abelian group schemes: Introduction

+\begin{rem} It follows from fundamental theorems on the proper pushforward of coherent sheaves that the conclusion of \ref{C:1} holds also if $\bG$ is a vector group over $X$.
+In fact, all of the above results, namely \ref{T:1.3}, \ref{thm:constructibility of flat cohomology}, \ref{C:finiteness over a finite field}, \ref{T:strongform}, and \ref{cor:global rep corollary}, hold in this case as well, and more generally the same is true if $\bG$ is an iterated extension of finite locally free group schemes and vector groups.
+It is natural to ask what is the largest class of group schemes $\bG$ for which we should expect these sorts of results.
+We note that some assumptions on $\bG$ are necessary: for example, if $f\colon X\to\Spec k$ is a smooth proper variety over a field, then $\R^nf_*\bG_m$ is representable for $n=0,1$, but need not be representable for $n\geq 2$. \end{rem}

+\begin{rem} Under some extra assumptions, we can use the global representability result of \ref{T:strongform} (which requires only properness) to weaken the projectivity hypothesis in \ref{T:1.3}, \ref{C:1}, and \ref{C:finiteness over a finite field} to merely properness.
+For example, if $f\colon X\to S$ is a proper morphism of finite presentation of algebraic spaces of characteristic $p$ with $S$ a reduced noetherian scheme and $\bG$ is a commutative group scheme over $X$ that is an iterated extension of the group schemes in the various sets of conditions of \ref{T:strongform}, then by \ref{T:strongform} the cohomology $\R f_*\bG$ is stably algebraic.
+Applying some general results \ref{cor:generic representability of stably alg complex} on the algebraicity of the cohomology sheaves of a stably algebraic complex we obtain that the conclusion of \ref{T:1.3} holds for the cohomology of $\bG$.
+In particular, if $S=\Spec k$ is the spectrum of a field, then the conclusion of \ref{C:1} holds, and if $k$ is moreover finite, then the conclusion of \ref{C:finiteness over a finite field} holds. \end{rem}

-\begin{pg} Over an algebraically closed field $k$ of positive characteristic $p$ there is a good understanding of the structure of finite flat abelian group schemes.
-The category of such group schemes is abelian with simple objects $\mathbf{Z}/(\ell )$, for $\ell $ a prime possibly equal to $p$, $\aalpha _p$, and $\mmu _p$ (this follows from Dieudonn\'e theory \cite[Th\'eor\`eme 1 (iii)]{Fontaine}).
+\begin{pg}{\bf Methods of proof.} We outline our approach to the above results and the key technical inputs, some of which may be of independent interest.
+Over an algebraically closed field $k$ of positive characteristic $p$ there is a good understanding of the structure of commutative finite flat group schemes: the category of such group schemes is abelian, and has simple objects